-#1 – It’s an all in one software.
-Just like we mentioned above, you can use this writing software to not only write your book, but it also can include editing, publishing, and marketing services – depending on your needs and budget.
+- It’s an all-in-one software.
+Just like we mentioned above, this software not only helps you write your book, but it also includes editing, publishing, and marketing services – depending on your needs and budget.

-#2 – It’s fairly easy to learn how to use.
-The software is pretty user-friendly, and there isn’t a high learning curve when you’re figuring out how it works.
+- It’s fairly easy to learn how to use.
+The software is pretty user-friendly, so it's easy to get started with.

-#4 – A variety of special features are included, such as being able to preview how your book will look live.
-Another handy tool is the chat tool, which makes collaboration with other writers and/or editors easy.
+- A variety of special features are included.
+Preview how your book will look live, or make use of the chat tool, which makes collaboration with other writers and/or editors easy.

-Price: FastPencil is available for free if you only want to use it as a word processing tool, but you can pay for access to more advanced features.
+Price: FastPencil is available for free if you only want to use it as a word processing tool, but you can pay for access to more advanced features, as seen below:

 Benefits to using Microsoft Word as your book writing software:

-# 1 – It’s very user-friendly and many writers already have experience using it, whether they learned it in school or at work.
+- It’s very user-friendly.
+Many writers already have experience using it, whether they learned it in school or at work.
 While it’s an older program and has been updated numerous times, its function remains the same overall.

-#2 – The simple visual interface can create a distraction-free writing space.
-Other than the top toolbar, the rest of the window is reserved as your page, with ample room for your text.
+- The simple visual interface can create a distraction-free writing space.
+Other than the top toolbar, the rest of the window is reserved as your page – with ample room for your text.

-#3 – You can create and use templates.
-Because it’s so versatile, Word has many options for customizing the functions to meet your needs as you write your book.
+- You can create and use templates.
+Because it’s so versatile, Word has many options for customizing the functions to meet your needs as you write.
 For example, you can use headers to create chapters or sections of your book.

-Price: If your device doesn’t already include access to Microsoft Word, you can buy it; the price will vary depending on your needs and which package you want.
+Price: If your device doesn’t already include access to Microsoft Word, you can buy it.
+The price of Microsoft Word will vary depending on your needs and which package you want.

-Grammarly is not just a writing tool but also an AI-powered program to help you write a clean, crisp book that’s free from common errors, such as grammar and spelling.
+Grammarly is not just a writing tool but also an AI-powered program to help you write a clean, crisp book that’s free from grammar and spelling errors.

 There is a free version available, but the paid version offers more advanced features like the plagiarism checker tool.